DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Drag-and-Drop Editing

 Add the [DragDropProvider](../reference/drag-drop-provider.md) plugin to enable users to drag and drop appointments.
-Use its `allowDrag` property to disallow dragging specific appointments.
+Use its `allowDrag` and `allowResize` properties to disallow dragging and resizing specific appointments.

 .embedded-demo({ "path": "scheduler-editing/drag-drop", "showThemeSelector": true })

-The `DragDropProvider` plugin also allows you to customize the appointment being dragged (via the `draftAppointmentComponent` property) and its copy displayed in its previous location (via `sourceAppointmentComponent`).
+The [DragDropProvider](../reference/drag-drop-provider.md) plugin also allows you to customize the appointment being dragged (via the `draftAppointmentComponent` property) and its copy displayed in its previous location (via `sourceAppointmentComponent`).
+In addition, it provides the `resizeComponent` property that allows you to customize the handles used to resize appointments.